 - Operators are concerned with the operating conditions of the equipment and work hard to ensure that these conditions are kept as close to ideal as possible at all times.
 Regular checks are carried out to monitor that the equipment is still functioning well.
 Alarm points are set to trigger corrective action when ideal operating limits are violated.

 - Condition monitoring technicians develop routines that specifically focus on the problem assets.
 For example, a system is designed to watch the trends in vibration, temperature and other indicators so that an early warning is received when signs of deterioration start to show.

 - Maintenance staff document accurate work procedures and ensure they are performed as scheduled by properly trained technicians.
 This includes defining step by step instructions, including parts and special tools needed for the repair.

 - Design engineers review the design criteria for the equipment concerned.
 Evaluations are done in terms of how the design can be improved to prevent failures that occur because of operating outside of ideal design conditions.

-Creating a list of problem Assets focuses the organization on either taking proactive steps to prevent issues or justifying replacement of the Asset.
+Creating a list of problem assets focuses the organization on either taking proactive steps to prevent issues or justifying replacement of the asset.
 No longer are they pieces of equipment with a poor reputation; now an action plan can be created that will genuinely improve the performance of the manufacturing facility.

-DPSI’s iMaint software allows you import condition monitoring data on a real time basis and set up thresholds for problem conditions.
+DPSI’s iMaint software allows you to import condition monitoring data on a real time basis and set up thresholds for problem conditions.
 Once met, a work request will be automatically generated for the specified maintenance repair, including step by step instructions as well as crafts, parts and tools needed.
 Reports, graphs and dashboards can be generated displaying historical information as desired, including MTBF reports.
 To learn more about iMaint and its features and add-ons, please contact DPSI today and set up a free trial.